 Tips from our pharmacists for people taking the medication

-› Enbrel (Etanercept) is available as a single-use prefilled syringe, single-use prefilled SureClick Autoinjector, and multiple-use vial.
+› Enbrel (etanercept) is available as an injection and a SureClick Autoinjector.
 You and your doctor can discuss which is best for you.

-› Enbrel (Etanercept) is a medication that's injected under the skin (subcutaneous).
-Your doctor can give you your first dose, then let you self-inject it once so you learn how to do it correctly.
+› Enbrel (etanercept) is a medication that's injected under the skin (subcutaneous).
+Your doctor can give you your first dose, then let you self-inject it once you learn how to do it correctly.

-› Enbrel (Etanercept) lowers the your immune system's ability to fight infections, so it's important to let your doctor know if you come down with a fever, cough, or notice flu-like symptoms.
+› Enbrel (etanercept) lowers your immune system's ability to fight infections including tuberculosis (TB), fungal, viral, and bacterial infections.
+Your doctor will check for TB and hepatitis B before starting Enbrel (etanercept).
+Let your doctor know if you come down with a fever, cough, or notice flu-like symptoms before or during treatment.

-› Don't inject Enbrel (Etanercept) into skin that's red, bruised, or irritated.
+› Enbrel (etanercept) can cause redness, rash, swelling, itching, or bruising at the site of injection.
+Do not inject into skin that's already red, bruised, or irritated.
 Rotate your injection areas to avoid skin reactions.

 › Stelara (Ustekinumab) is an immunosuppressant medication that's injected under the skin (subcutaneous).